jadhavsujit/solution/Document.md

 ## Objective(Purpose):
-The online feedback portal of oraganization for students and faculty helps organization to progress in proper direction.It gives the scope for students to convey their messege to the organization.The positive feedback motivates the organization to continue their behaviours and negative feedback specifies what was wrong without being harsh so that organization know what and where to improve.
+The online feedback portal of oraganization for students and faculty helps organization to progress in proper direction.It gaves the scope of people to convey their messege to the organization.The positive feedback motivates the organization to continue their behaviours and negative feedback specifies what was wrong without being harsh so that organization know what and where to improve.